 In Health and Physical Education, students learn how to enhance their own and others' health, safety, wellbeing, and physical activity participation in varied and changing contexts.
-The focus areas are: alcohol and other drugs, food and nutrition, health benefits of physical activity, mental health and wellbeing, relationships and sexuality, safety, active and minor games, challenge and adventure activities, games and sports and lifelong physical activities.
+The focus areas are: alcohol and other drugs, food and nutrition, health benefits of physical activity, mental health and wellbeing, growing and developing healthy relationships, safety, active and minor games, challenge and adventure activities, games and sports and lifelong physical activities.